Clíver Alcalá Cordones: Investigations

-According to the Associated Press, since 2019 Cliver Alcalá dedicated himself to coordinating a military plan to overthrow Maduro with the help of American advisers and the support of Silvercorp USA company.
-Lester Toledo, member of Popular Will, introduced the US military Jordan Goudreau to Alcalá.
-A group of 300 Venezuelan soldiers was training in the Colombian border.
-The plans were frustrated after the Colombian police seized an arsenal of weapons of war and then the extradition of Alcalá was requested by the Venezuelan government and by the United States government.
+According to the Associated Press, beginning in 2019 Cliver Alcalá devoted himself to coordinating a military plan to overthrow Maduro with the help of U.S. advisers and the support of the company Silvercorp USA.
+Lester Toledo, a leader of Voluntad Popular, introduced U.S. military veteran Jordan Goudreau to Alcalá.
+A group of 300 Venezuelan soldiers trained along the Colombian border.
+The plans were thwarted after Colombian police seized an arsenal of military weapons, followed by requests for Alcalá’s extradition by both the Venezuelan government and the United States government.